ahja-itu/BDSA2021-FinalProject/README.md

 dotnet run --project .\WebService.Core\Server
 ```

+### Using Swagger to view the API

+While the server is running (in development mode), then you can access [https://localhost:7213/swagger/](https://localhost:7213/swagger/) to view the API specification exposed by the web server.

 ## Documentation

 This project leverages the [PlantUmlClassDiagramGenerator](https://github.com/pierre3/PlantUmlClassDiagramGenerator) library to create PlantUML diagrams from C# source files.